BestiVictory/ILGnet/README.md

 **The Accuracy of this random partition in the './data'**

-The accuracy we achieve in the  AVA1 dataset is 81.68% with δ=0.
+The accuracy we achieve in the  AVA1 dataset is 81.68% with δ=0.And the accuracy is up to 82.66% using Inception V4.

-The accuracy we achieve in the  AVA2 dataset is 85.50%.
+The accuracy we achieve in the  AVA2 dataset is 85.50%.And the accuracy is up to 85.53% using Inception V4.

 We achieve the state of the art of the aesthetic classification accuracy.